MultiSafepay/docs/content/faq/refunds/using-the-refund-script.md

 read_more: '.'
 ---

-It is possible to easily refund in batches while using the refund script by MultiSafepay.
-This will require you to create a .csv file with the parameters *order_id*, _amount_ and _description_.
+It is possible to easily refund in batches with our refund script.
+The refund script takes two parameters:

+1. A .csv file which specifies the order_id, amount and description of every order
+2. Your API key.

+The script is written in PHP, so make sure it's used in an environment where a PHP interpreter is installed.

 For more information, please follow the instructions on our [Github page](https://github.com/MultiSafepay/refund-script)